 With computerized machines, you get much more flexibility.
-They come with a bigger set of built-in stitches, have displays, auto needle threaders, start/stop feature, and alike.
+They come with a bigger set of built-in stitches, have displays, auto needle threaders, and alike.
 One may think that these are just convenient features exclusively, but a couple of hundreds of stitches, auto threading, and thread trimmers will come in handy for those who perform high-volume projects.
 Some models have computer connectivity allowing you to upload custom designs and stitches to the machine while others let you create them at a site without additional devices.
 Obviously, computerized sewing machines are usually much more expensive compared to mechanical machines.

 Besides computerized and mechanical machines, you can find more specific types, like embroidery machines and sergers (also known as overlock sewing machines).
-While they may lack some features like built-in stitches, they are much more effective in their job compared to regular sewing machines.
+While they may lack some features like built-in stitches, they are much more effective in their job compared to common sewing machines.
 Embroidery machines are used to decorate fabrics while sergers deliver more flexibility in stitching.
 If you have more concrete needs than general sewing, look for a specific device appropriate for your needs.

-Accessories and features you should know about
+Sewing machine accessories and features you should know about

 You should know that the type of machine may be not as important as the accessories coming with it.
 And that’s why we are going to more or less in-depth review them so you get a general idea of what you will need.

 Sewing machines can come with a variety of accessories like feet, needles, screwdrivers, bobbins, seam reapers, etc. For you, they may be not just minor items as they can tremendously help with your sewing projects.
 Today, we will generally examine some of them so you know what to look for.